tkzic/maxradio/README.txt

 If you can't find that file name look for a newer version, for example, maxsdr5d.

 Tutorial patches and documentation are in the tutorial folder.
-If you move them somewhere else, you'll still need to have the main folder (described above) in your max user filepath - because it contains patches and externals required by the tutorials.
+If you move them somewhere else, you'll still need to have the main folder (described above) in your max user filepath - because the main folder contains patches and externals required by the tutorials.
 -----

-I would be thrilled to hear from you - and will do  my best to help solve any problems.
+Problems?
+Questions.
 Send email to radio@zerokidz.com

 tom zicarelli